Positano on a Budget? What You’ll Expect to Spend on the Amalfi Coast

 Collina Bakery: Located in the center of town, right down the street from Le Sirenuse where they have small grab & go lunch options.

 Latteria: I wish I would have found this gem sooner!
-Right across from Hotel Poseidon, this is a deli style grocery store that has over the counter specialties.
+Right across from Hotel Poseidon, this is a deli-style grocery store that has over-the-counter specialties.
 We ordered fresh octopus salad, pasta, meatballs, and two glasses of wine for 28€ !
 They also have cute patio seating in front.

-Restaurants 15€-40€
+Restaurants 15-40

-I found that all the sit down restaurants had similar pricing give or take a few euro.
-The closer you are to the Spaggia Grande, expect to pay a little more.
-I would say average prices of appetizers & salads are 14€-20€, while main pasta dishes range from 15€ to 28€ with seafood.
+I would say the average prices of appetizers & salads are 14€-20€, while main pasta dishes range from 15€ to 28€ with seafood.
 Main orders of fish and meats also range 25€-40€ +.

-Drinks 7€-21€
+Drinks 9-25

-I found if you ordered the wine from the Amalfi Coast, you’d be spending a minimum of 7€ per glass at restaurants.
+I found if you ordered the wine from the Amalfi Coast, you’d be spending a minimum of 9€ per glass at restaurants.

-If you are looking for aperitvo (drinks before dinner) you probably heard of Franco’s Bar apart of Le Sirenuse.
-Drinks here are around 17€ and 21€ for their speciality cocktails.
+If you are looking for aperitvo (drinks before dinner) you probably heard of Franco’s Bar a part of Le Sirenuse.
+Drinks here are around 20€ for their specialty cocktails.
 Because this bar is so popular, you’ll end up waiting for a table.

 Drinks at Franco’s Bar